 6 egg yolks

-6 tbsp. cold butter, cut into 6 pieces
+6 tbsp. cold unsalted butter, cut into 6 pieces

 1 oz. unsweetened chocolate, chopped

 Whipped Cream topping

 1/4 c. heavy cream

 1 tbsp. unsalted butter

 1.Preheat oven to 350 degrees.
 In a food processor (or in a gallon ziplock bag), processÂ pretzelsÂ and sugar until fine crumbs are formed.
 Add melted butter.
 Pulse (or mix in a bowl) until mixture is evenly wet.

 2. Transfer mixture to a pie plate.
 Using fingertips or a metal measuring cup, press crumbs into the bottom and up the sides of the plate.Â Bake on the center rack of the oven for 8 minutes or until fragrant.
 Set aside to cool.